dewi-alliance/hotspot-manufacturers/template.md

 ## Please copy this template.md (do not edit the template directly)
 ## COMPANY NAME

 Application to become an approved third party manufacturer as per HIP19.
+The submission of a HIP19 application does not guarantee approval.
 All questions must be answered, any missing information will result in delays.
 ## Summary

 ## Company Information (required)